rlvlad/wt-project-2025/docs/src/sections/sql.typ

         ON DELETE CASCADE ON UPDATE CASCADE
 );
 ```<playlist-tracks-code>
-similarly to the previous code, this one too is the translation of the "Contained in" relation in the RIA ER diagram (@er-diagram-ria), with the added `custom_order` attribute.
-The previous primary key has been converted to unique -- similarly to other parts in the projects -- and the rest is unvaried.
+similarly to the previous code, this one too is the translation of the "Contained in" relation in the _RIA_ ER diagram (@er-diagram-ria), with the added `custom_order` attribute.
+The previous primary key has been converted to unique -- similarly to other parts in the project -- and the rest is unvaried.